How to Refinance an Auto Loan in 5 Steps

 5. Apply for a New Auto Loan

 Once you've narrowed down your list of offers to one, submit an application with that lender.
-Depending on the financial institution, you may be able to do it online, over the phone or even in person.
+Depending on the financial institution, you may be able to do it online, over the phone or in person.

+You'll generally need to provide the same information you shared when you applied for your existing auto loan.
 Once you've submitted your application, the lender will go through the underwriting process to determine whether you qualify and what your loan terms will be.

 Be sure to manage this transition to the new loan carefully to avoid missing payments.
 Pay attention to all communication from both your old lender and your new one to make sure everything is buttoned up.